 Using GDP, smoking has traditionally been counted as a benefit to the economy.
 With a GPI, smoking is regarded as a cost

 Click on each indicator below to access further information

 Self-reported health has been found to be a powerful predictor of future health problems, health care use and mortality, independent of other medical, behavioural or psychosocial factors.

 The percentage of respondents in the Wellington region that rated their health as good, very good or excellent.

 General Social Survey

-Data available for 2008, 2010, 2012 and 2014 only.
+Data available bi-annually from 2008.
 Indicators are updated in May and November each year; for those indicators where new data or survey results have become available.